 Let your friend talk and tell the story at her/his own speed.
 Be patient if he/she is silent and just needs you to sit with her/him.
 Reinforce that the incident was not the their fault.
 Avoid questions that seem to blame the survivor such as ‘Why didn’t you scream?” and “Why did you go to his room?” and “Why don’t you just break up?”
 Allow the survivor to talk out feelings of self-blame, but help her/him to see that the perpetrator is solely responsible for the assault.

 …If he/she wants to report the incident.
 Reporting an assault does not necessarily mean pressing charges – that decision is made later, but it is important to collect evidence to keep that option open.
 If the survivor was sexually assaulted obtaining a post-assault examination through the 24-hour SANE (Sexual Assault Nurse Examiner) is highly recommended.
 This exam should be done as soon as possible (within 72-96 hours) and if possible, the survivor should not eat, drink, wash, brush teeth, or change or destroy clothes.
-For more information about reporting to JCU PD click here or the medical forensic exam click here or contact the 24/7 JCU hotline at 216.397.CALL or contact the VPAC Program Coordinator at 216.397.2175.
+For more information about reporting to JCU PD click here or the medical forensic exam click here.
+Individuals may also call the 24/7 VPAC resource line to access advocacy programs at 216.397.CALL (2255) or contact the VPAC Program Coordinator at 216.397.2175 (during business hours).

 … If he/she wants to seek medical attention.
 Survivors of sexual assault are at risk for internal injuries (which may not be immediately apparent), sexually transmitted infections and/or diseases, and unwanted pregnancy.
 Even for those assaulted less recently, testing for sexually transmitted infections that may have no obvious symptoms is essential.
 Encourage your friend to speak to a nurse or doctor regardless of when the assault occurred.